The music of Cameroon has a diversity similar to that of its

 geography and culture: Makossa from Douala, Bikutsi from the Centre Province,

-rooted in various traditional rhythms.
-Also, the influence of christian chorals
+were influenced by both Latin music and Congolese music, they are nonetheless rooted in various traditional rhythms.
+Also, the influence of Christian chorales

 can sometimes be heard in the way of singing.